-The Chair and Vice Chair shall not be members of the largest political group which has Councillors on the Cabinet.
+The Chair shall not be a member of any political group which has Councillors on the Cabinet (except where no nominations from non-Cabinet groups are received).

-- 10.1 To scrutinise the Council's arrangements and performance in relation to financial planning, including budget / target setting, e.g. items within the Budget Framework including reviewing the effectiveness of the: - (a) budget setting process; - (b) contents of the Medium Term Financial Strategy (MTFS); - (c) Capital Investment Strategy; and - (d) financial targets in the Council Plan. - 10.2 To review the management of resources by scrutinising the Council's financial performance in year against agreed budgets or other targets. e.g.: - (a) capital and revenue spending against approved budgets; - (b) specific activities including treasury management, generation of revenue and capital income targets; and - (c) monitoring of financial savings/efficiency targets (including within the MTFS). - (d) monitor the delivery and effectiveness of Service Level Agreement targets; - (e) assess performance against key performance indicators and benchmarks; and - (f) assess whether services are delivering their expected outcomes. - 10.3 To review the effectiveness of the Council's overall performance management arrangements in relation to partnership working and to scrutinise the performance of the Council's major partnerships. - 10.4 To scrutinise the Council's policies and procedures and other supporting arrangements for securing value for money (i.e. economy, efficiency, effectiveness) e.g.: - (a) value for money strategy; - (b) procurement practices;
+- 10.1 To scrutinise the Council's arrangements and performance in relation to financial planning, including budget / target setting, e.g. items within the Budget Framework including reviewing the effectiveness of the: - (a) budget setting process; - (b) contents of the Medium Term Financial Strategy (MTFS); - (c) Capital Investment Strategy; and - (d) financial targets in the Council Plan. - 10.2 To review the management of resources by scrutinising the Council's financial performance in year against agreed budgets or other targets. e.g.: - (a) capital and revenue spending against approved budgets; - (b) specific activities including treasury management, generation of revenue and capital income targets; and - (c) monitoring of financial savings/efficiency targets (including within the MTFS). - (d) monitor the delivery and effectiveness of Service Level Agreement targets; - (e) assess performance against key performance indicators and benchmarks; and - (f) assess whether services are delivering their expected outcomes. - 10.3 To review the effectiveness of the Council's overall performance management arrangements in relation to partnership working and to scrutinise the performance of the Council's major partnerships. - 10.4 To scrutinise the Council's policies and procedures and other supporting arrangements for securing value for money (i.e. economy, efficiency, effectiveness) e.g.: - (a) value for money strategy;

-- (c) income management and collection arrangements; - (d) asset management practices; and - (e) insurance arrangements. - 10.5 To consider risk management issues in reviewing and scrutinising performance. - 10.6 To make recommendations, as appropriate, in respect of the above.
+- (b) procurement practices; - (c) income management and collection arrangements; - (d) asset management practices; and - (e) insurance arrangements. - 10.5 To consider risk management issues in reviewing and scrutinising performance. - 10.6 To make recommendations, as appropriate, in respect of the above.